Home / Research Funding Strategy

 Medical Research Scotland is a member of the Association of Medical Research Charities (AMRC).
 We support the principle of using animals in research only when necessary to advance understanding of health and disease and to develop new treatments.
 This research only takes place where there is no alternative available.
 All AMRC member charities support this principle, as outlined in the AMRC Statement on the use of animals in research.

 How we plan to fund research, what funding is available and for how long

 Medical Research Scotland can only provide funding for its research awards by using income from its endowed funds.
 This is augmented for PhD Studentships by additional support from the external partner organisations involved.
 We offer:

 The number of awards made in any one year is at the discretion of the Trustees taking into consideration the quality of the applications received and the funds available.
-We aim to support at least 15 PhD Studentships, 50 Undergraduate Vacation Research Scholarships, 5 Early Career Starter Grants and 3 Daphne Jackson Fellowships each year.
+We aim to support up to 25 PhD Studentships, 50 Undergraduate Vacation Research Scholarships, 5 Early Career Starter Grants and 2 Daphne Jackson Fellowships each year.